arg0NNY/BetterAnimations/docs/create/injects.md

 })
 ```

-However, according to the same [Reference](/reference/injects/general#element), it may accept optional parameters
+However, according to the same <InjectRef inject="element" text="Reference" />, it may accept optional parameters
 `selector` and `multiple` to query elements inside an animating element:
 ```json
 {